maroontress/StyleChecker/doc/rules/NoUsingDeclaration.md

 ```

 Similarly, this analyzer should not raise a diagnostic if you instantiate an
-`IDisposable` object and assign it to a field or property, or capture it as
+`IDisposable` object and assign it to a field or property or capture it as
 follows:

 ```csharp